Man used chair to climb in bathroom window in Queens home invasion

 AUBURNDALE, Queens (WABC) -- Police are searching for the man behind a terrifying home invasion in Queens.

-The homeowner heard the man breaking in and caught him in the bathroom.
+The homeowner reportedly heard the man breaking in and caught him in the bathroom.

-That's when the suspect ran off.
-He's only described as wearing a blue shirt and white hat.
+He is described only as wearing a blue shirt and white hat.

 Anyone with information in regard to the identity of the male is asked to call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).